Johnadibe/bookstore-app/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-# 📖 Math Magician <a name="about-project"></a>
+# 📖 Bookstore App <a name="about-project"></a>

-**math magician** Math-Magician" is a web app for all lovers of mathematics.
-It is a Single Page Application (SPA) that allows users to make simple calculations and read a random math-related quote.
+**bookstore app** The Bookstore is a website where the user can display a list of books, add a book by providing a title, an author, and selecting from the categories, and remove a selected book.

 ## 🛠 Built With <a name="built-with"></a>